-An optical slave is already built-in on virtually all studio lights, and quite a few better speedlights.
+An optical slave is already built-in on virtually all studio lights, and many of today's speedlights.
 Or accessories can be added to the foot of speedlights.
 This is just a photo-detector, which senses the flash of an another manual light, and triggers the connected flash in sync.
 Works extremely well in the indoor studio.
 This one first triggering light must be triggered some other way, anyway we can trigger it (usually sync cord or radio trigger, or a flash on the camera at low power), and then its flash triggers the other slaves in sync (all lights are in Manual flash mode).
+This setup is very useful for indoor portrait photography with multiple flash.
+The Fill light is a frontal light, and is typically very near or behind and above the camera, so the PC cord to trigger it is no problem at all.
+And it points into the scene to the other lights (Main, Hair, and/or Background lights), so the Fill flash triggers optical sensors on them (See a standard portrait lighting setup).
+Very convenient and works great.